LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - Pressing any key (except the **Green** and **Red** menu keys) on the keypad during transmission will transmit the DTMF tones for that key.

-The tone will also be audible through the speaker.
+The tone will also be audible through the speaker on the GD-77, RD-5R , DM-1801 and DM-1801A.
+On the MD-380UV and MD-9600 a tone is played through the speaker, but this is not the DTMF tone that is transmitted, because the harware on these radios does not support playing the actual DTMF tone through the speaker.

+The MD-9600 microphone buttons for A,B C and D are already used for other functions, e.g. A = ESC/Red button, so the following key sequences need to be used to enter letters A,B,C and D

+Up arrow = A

+SK1 + Up arrow = B

+Down arrow = C

+SK1 + Down arrow = D

 #### DTMF sequence entry and transmission<!-- linebreak -->